pingcap/docs/tidb-cloud/serverless-driver.md

 ## Pricing

-TiDB Serverless driver following the [TiDB Serverless pricing](https://www.pingcap.com/tidb-serverless-pricing-details) model.
-The driver itself is free but RU and storage will also be generated.
+TiDB Serverless Driver follows the [TiDB Serverless pricing](https://www.pingcap.com/tidb-serverless-pricing-details/) model.
+The driver itself is free but using the driver to access data generates Request Units (RUs) and storage usage.

 ## Limitations